We use cookies to optimize our website & deliver you the best service

 ]

-You do not need to get a physical however, you will have a pre-donation physical at the center which includes answering medical history questions, tests for viruses such as HIV and hepatitis, and evaluating your protein and hematocrit levels.
+No, you do not need to get a physical.
+However, you will have a pre-donation physical at the center, which includes answering medical history questions, tests for viruses such as HIV and hepatitis, and evaluating your protein and hematocrit levels.

 What is the acceptable heart rate range for plasma donation?